FAQsMicrosoft Word Add-in

 1. Microsoft Word is asking me if I should enable pop-ups.
 Is this safe?

-There may be a few causes why your placeholder is not appearing in your Word document:
+There may be a few causes as to why your placeholder is not appearing in your Word document:

-• Sometimes, placeholders might take a while to be generated after clicking "Set Condition" or "Insert".
-This is especially true for larger documents with hundreds of pages.
-Do be patient and let the Word Add-in generate the placeholders for you.
+1. Sometimes, placeholders might take a while to be generated after clicking “Set Condition” or “Insert”.
+This is especially true for larger documents with many pages.
+Do be patient and let the Word Add-In generate the placeholders for you.

-3. I am unable to add placeholders to the text boxes/text inside shapes in my document.
+4. I can’t add placeholders to the text boxes/text inside shapes in my document.
 What can I do?

 Currently, Word Online does not natively support some local Microsoft Word components, like text boxes, shapes with text and other formatting options.
 When you upload your document to Word Online, you may have noticed that documents with these components may look different or misaligned.
-Since Word Online does not support these functionalities currently, there is a workaround to this situation.
+Since Word Online does not support these functionalities currently, here is the workaround to this situation:

 Step 1

-Open your document with a local copy of Microsoft Word first.
+Open your document using the local version of Microsoft Word.

 Step 2

-After doing so, you will have to toggle the "Autosave" button at the top left hand corner of your Word application.
-You will be prompted to save it to your SharePoint/OneDrive folder.
+After doing so, toggle on/enable the “Autosave” button at the top left hand corner of your Word application.
+You will then be prompted to save it to your SharePoint/OneDrive folder.

 Step 3

-In your SharePoint/OneDrive, look out for the file that is uploaded through this method.
-It should usually be under "My Files".
-Open the file, and run the docCentral add-in like normal.
+In your SharePoint/OneDrive, look out for the Word document that is uploaded through this method.
+It is usually under “My Files”.
+Open the Word document, and upload the docCentral Add-In as usual.

 For placeholders to be put into unsupported components, put the placeholder outside that area in your online copy of Word, and drag the placeholder from your local copy of Word (after it has updated in real time) into the intended location of that placeholder. docCentral will populate the placeholder as normal when you generate the document.